Retaking the LSAT? Here Are Your Next Steps.

 But now that you’ve mentally prepared yourself to go into round 2 of studying, you want to beware that you don’t fall into the same traps you did on your first try.
 What is it people say about trying the same thing over and over and expecting different results?
 Don’t do it.

-In order to determine how you can improve on your first try with the LSAT, the perfect place to start is your last scored exams.
-For February LSAT takers with no info on your exam details, you can should look at your more recent practice exams.
+To determine how you can improve on your first try with the LSAT, the perfect place to start is your last scored exams.
+For LSAT takers with no info on your exam details, you can look at your more recent practice exams.
 Where were you challenged?
 Did you run out of time?
 Did you panic?
 Were there gaps in your Logic Games prep?
 Maybe your notation of the Reading Comp passages wasn’t helpful to you.
 Identifying whatever held you back on the first exam will help you get on track toward improving the next time.

 Your second step, after a complete review of your scored exam, is to put together a new and effective study plan.
 Whether you work with a tutor or on your own, you need to collect new material and new exams for your LSAT prep moving forward.
 You’ll also need to scrutinize the strategies you’ve used on the LSAT so far — everything from analyzing Weaken questions on Logical Reasoning to diagramming unstable grouping games.
 If your current method for tackling any of these test elements isn’t working for you, it needs to be retooled or changed completely.

 And finally, one of the more overlooked elements of a retake: you need to register for the LSAT again — and fast.
-Once you receive your first LSAT score, there may already be some test centers which are full for the next testing cycle.
-Getting signed up early will give you more options and allow you to avoid a far flung trip for your LSAT retake.
+Getting signed up early will give you more options.

 Search the Blog